The Todo Noise Application

 };

-// src/server/index.js
+// src/server.js

-import globalsSchema from './schemas/globals.js';
+import globalStateDescription from './global-state-description.js';

-import playerSchema from './schemas/player.js';
+import playerStateDescription from './player-state-description.js';

 // ...